-Neighbourhood and location Established mainly residential locality of mixed age, size and style properties.
+Neighbourhood and location The subjects are situated within the commuter village of Quarriers Village surrounded by mixed style and use properties.
 Local amenities are available within reasonable distance.
-There is a railway line and busy road located within the local area.
+There are some water courses located within the local area.

-Age 125 years approx. Weather Dry, following a generally dry period.
+Age 137 years approx. Weather Dry and sunny following a mixed period.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Pointed stonework.